dwestjohn/portfolio/README.md

 ![dashboard_gif](https://github.com/dwestjohn/portfolio/blob/main/markdown_images/dashboard1.png)

 ###### Description:
-This dashboard report was created for my company using a complete SQL data model build-out and view connection to our AWS Redshift database.
+This dashboard report was created for a previous employer using a complete SQL data model build-out and view connection to our AWS Redshift database.
 It was then inserted into our Tableau bridge for automated data feeds.
 The following dashboard was created in Tableau, but I'm also proficient in Power BI, as well as custom Excel dashboarding and other technologies.
 I will use any technology or data stack setup to get the task completed--meeting the shareholder's vision.